soul-wish/soul-wish.github.com/posts/nuxtjs-dapp-on-near.md

 ![create-nuxt-app in Hyper terminal](/images/2021-12-02/create-nuxt-app.png)

-Npm will install all required packages and tools inside `node_modules` directory of your project.
+npm will install all required packages and tools inside `node_modules` directory of your project.
 Feel free to open your project directory in your favourite text editor or IDE and navigate into your project directory via your terminal `cd nuxt-near-dapp`.
 Please note that we need to install one more library in order to connect to a NEAR blockchain and it's native Wallet.
 It is called `near-api-js` and this is an official JavaScript/TypeScript library for development of dApps on the NEAR platform that was developed by NEAR devteam.
 To install it via npm just execute the next command in your terminal:

 ```
 npm install -S near-api-js